 - Excellent Price to Performance Ratio

 - Ray-tracing & DLSS

-If you don’t want to spend piles of cash for buying an RTX 3080 or 3090 but need a chip that performs almost similar to those premium-priced cards at an affordable price, then RTX 3070 Founders Edition meets your needs.
+If you’re looking for a high-quality card, this is your baby.
 With this video card, you can easily edit videos at 6K quality on Adobe After Effect or Premiere Pro.

 PowerColor AMD Radeon RX 6800 XT – A High End Video Card for Adobe After Effects

 Stream Processors: 4608 | Video Memory: 16GB GDDR6 | Boost Clock: 2250 MHz | Memory Bus: 256-bit | Memory Clock: 16 Gbps | PSU Required: 700W Video Output: 1x HDMI, x1 USB Type-C, and 2x DisplayPort

 Reasons to Buy:

 - Faster & cheaper than the most RTX 3000 cards